ssmirr/eyebright/README.md

 ## Requirements

 See the `ansible` directory for all the requirements for running the application in Vagrant.
 This ought to give you a good start at how to install this on your own servers.
+We use this basic template for provisioning staging and production machines for this application.

 ## Configuration